 Indeed there is a certain type of Van Gogh painting, which regularly features Provence, with its colorful houses, wide fields and green pastures.

-The Musée Estrine looks at the impact of Van Gogh on the world of art, as well as holds a collection of several artworks from artists such as Joseph Alessandri, Vincent Bioulès, Bernard Buffet, Jean-Jacques Ceccarelli, Henri Manguin, and more.
+The Musée Estrine looks at the impact of Van Gogh on French art, as well as holds a collection of several artworks from artists such as Joseph Alessandri, Vincent Bioulès, Bernard Buffet, Jean-Jacques Ceccarelli, Henri Manguin, and more.
 There are also temporary exhibitions featuring local artists that regularly take place.

 2. Carrières de Lumières